X + Y : A Beautiful Young Mind [Review] 2014

-Film is one of the three universal languages, the other two: mathematics and music.
+The film is one of the three universal languages, the other two: mathematics and music.

 – Frank Capra

 A film whose name sounds as weird as X + Y (A Beautiful Young Mind), whose plot may put you off & provide you snooze fest, X + Y is unexpectedly the most beautiful film you will see in recent times.
-Surprisingly, it has good music, and mathematics as an essential element.
-It is shear beauty of splendid writing, exemplary direction from prolific documentary director Morgan Matthews & top notch performance from its lead character that make this film worth a double watch.
+Surprisingly, it has good music and mathematics as an essential element.
+It is the sheer beauty of splendid writing, exemplary direction from prolific documentary director Morgan Matthews & top-notch performance from its lead character that makes this film worth a double watch.

 X + Y opens with a monologue from Nathan which almost sums up his feeling, “I find any communication of a non-mathematical nature very difficult.”
 Nathan (Butterfield) is introvert, shy, and has superpowers according to his dad, which muggles like him can’t understand.
-So when his mother goes to pick up a take-away dinner, it becomes hard for her to place an Order no 47 with seven prawn balls(it actually has six prawn balls).
+So when his mother goes to pick up a takeaway dinner, it becomes hard for her to place an Order no 47 with seven prawn balls(it actually has six prawn balls).
 That is because Nathan is fussy about food and he likes eating a prime number only.

-After loss of his father in a car accident who only could understand Nathan among all, Nathan finds it’s difficult to have conversation with anyone including his mother.
+After the loss of his father in a car accident who only could understand Nathan among all, Nathan finds it’s difficult to have a conversation with anyone including his mother.
 He thinks her mother is not clever enough to understand, who ironically flunked in mathematics in school.
-Nathan sees a hope when he meets multiple sclerosis suffering Martin (Spall) who himself competed in the International Mathematical Olympiad.
+Nathan sees hope when he meets multiple sclerosis suffering Martin (Spall) who himself competed in the International Mathematical Olympiad.
 Martin takes Nathan under his wing and tutors him for International Mathematical Olympiad.
-Nathan, on his travel to Taiwan for preparation of upcoming Olympiad, meets new set of gifted maths students and initially he is little reclusive and resistant to this change.
+Nathan, on his travel to Taiwan for preparation of upcoming Olympiad, meets a new set of gifted maths students and initially, he is little reclusive and resistant to this change.
 He starts opening up a little to his paired up Chinese girl (Yang), who shares exact emotion for maths & Chinese food.

-X + Y doesn’t entirely deal with autism, but very subtly it deals with loneliness, autism, companion-ship, loss, romance and coping with loss of someone important in life.
-Thanks to the palpating performance from Asa Butterfield and smart cinematography to simulate synesthesia & sensory fixations using colors, we can get inside the head of Nathan and sympathize with his condition.
+X + Y : A Beautiful Young Mind doesn’t entirely deal with autism, but very subtly it deals with loneliness, autism, companion-ship, loss, romance and coping with the loss of someone important in life.
+Thanks to the palpating performance from Asa Butterfield and smart cinematography to simulate synesthesia & sensory fixations using colours, we can get inside the head of Nathan and sympathize with his condition.
 Butterfield is emerging as a terrific young actor who previously starred in The Boy In Striped Pyjamas, Hugo and Ender’s Game.

-X + Y is endearing, profoundly emotional, little dramatic but more realistic, challenging film done without breaking a sweat.
+X + Y : A Beautiful Young Mind is endearing, profoundly emotional, little dramatic but more realistic, a challenging film was done without breaking a sweat.
 It has more than a few mathematics puzzles that may come as jargon for many people, even for mathematics genius, but they never hamper the flow of this beautiful film.
 Matthews avoids cliches & stereotypes to create tangible people coping with the pressures of the world around them.
-Film doesn’t make you think harder, it is not a cerebral film entirely, but simply taps the nerve that connects to your heart.
-Last but not the least, it has one of the best OSTs of this year.
+The film doesn’t make you think harder, it is not a cerebral film entirely, but simply taps the nerve that connects to your heart.
+Last but not least, it has one of the best OSTs of this year.